What is a Registrar?

 The Registrar’s Office

 The UCF Registrar’s Office maintains accurate and secure student records.
 We issue academic transcripts and prepare and publish the UCF Undergraduate Catalog.
 We help coordinate the Commencement ceremonies and issue diplomas for graduates.
 We process readmission and residency reclassification requests.
 We maintain the UCF Academic Calendar, Final Exam Schedule and the Schedule of Classes offered each term.
-In addition, we provide services for veterans via the Veterans Academic Resource Center.

 In addition to serving students, the Registrar’s Office provides a number of services and resources to administrators and faculty.
 We provide student record data to inform decisions.
 We provide an efficient and secure grade collection process.
 We provide a number of reports and evaluations related to NCAA Division I athletic eligibility.
 We also provide student records training for faculty and staff.